-Enter Hill Country Barbecue and you leave both hip D.C. and official Washington at the door.
-It’s just not possible to cleave to lofty attitudes and politicking when the Red Dirt Rangers or some such band are playing up a storm, as you make your way through a mess of dry-rubbed Texas barbecued ribs ("smoked low and slow over Texas oak"), skillet corn bread, and sweet potato bourbon mash.
-Upstairs is where you place your order in the cafeteria/kitchen, and then carry it to your seat, either in the large dining room adjoining the cafeteria, or to your table downstairs.
+Enter Hill Country Barbecue and you leave official Washington at the door.
+It’s just not possible to cleave to lofty attitudes and politicking when the Red Dirt Rangers or some such band are playing up a storm, as you make your way through a mess of dry-rubbed Texas barbecued ribs (“smoked low and slow over Texas oak”), skillet corn bread, and sweet potato bourbon mash.
+Meats are priced by weight, from $5.50 per half-pound of barbeque chicken to $28 per pound of short ribs; sides range in price from $4.75 for a standard serving of coleslaw to $10.75 for a large serving of mac and cheese.
+You place your order upstairs in the cafeteria/kitchen, and then carry it to your seat, either in the large dining room adjoining the cafeteria or to your table downstairs.
 I recommend the downstairs.
 That’s where the bands play and where the lively Boots Bar is.
-Families, however, will want to stay upstairs, and you should know about the Kids 10 & Under Combo deal: $7 for 1/8 chicken, mac and cheese or green bean casserole, and a chocolate chunk cookie.
+Families, however, will want to stay upstairs, and should also know about the Kids 10 & Under Combo deal: $10 for one pork rib, a quarter-pound of brisket, or one-eighth chicken; small side dish or bag of Fritos; and a chocolate chunk cookie.

 Washington, D.C.› Restaurant